 Try these strategies to boost your team’s sales accountability with productive motivation:

-💡 Provide the tools.
+- Provide the tools.
 Are you blaming your reps for their lack of accountability when they don’t have the tools to succeed?
 Big yikes.
-Make sales goals more accessible by defining target markets, integrating marketing and sales, using a CRM to manage accounts and automate processes, and making sure to discuss behaviors that lead to expected results.
+Make sales goals more accessible by defining target markets, integrating marketing and sales, using a sales engagement software to manage accounts and automate processes, and making sure to discuss behaviors that lead to expected results.

 It’s not fair to expect your team to take ownership over the work they can’t handle.
 Plus, without insight into their motivations, it’s a gamble they’ll even be responsible for their work.